Embla-Flatlandsmo/openGL-playground/README.md

 ## Project structure

 `main.cpp` initializes the window, `program.cpp` sets up openGL settings and `gameLogic.cpp` handles input initialization and updating.
-Finally, the particles (as it stands) are initialized in `boids/particle.cpp`.
-It goes a bit deep but I just wanted to see if I could get my particle code to work with the initial code.
-I have really only tweaked `gameLogic.cpp` and `boids/particle.cpp`, the rest is as it was when I started out.
+Most of the interesting implementation (bounding box and particles) is in `particles`.
+I have really only tweaked `gameLogic.cpp` slightly and the `particles` folder, the rest is as it was when I started out.
 ## Building:
 1. `git clone --recursive https://github.com/Embla-Flatlandsmo/openGL-playground.git`
 2. `cd openGL-playground`